 To succeed as an independent physician — that is, to practice medicine on your own terms — you’re going to have to move beyond the status quo of healthcare coverage and be open to new ideas, considering possibilities that you haven’t before.

 Not that I have all the answers.
 I don’t provide canned solutions, I ask questions.

-I am less a business consultant, than Executive Coach, helping my clients reorient their thinking to gain perspective for solving their business challenges.
+I am less a marketing consultant, than Executive Coach, helping my clients reorient their thinking to gain perspective for solving their business challenges.

 Not everyone does.
 Some want a little guidance and a “push” in the right direction when they get stuck.
 Others prefer to have a ready resource that can advise them, one that they can trust and consult with each step of the way.